NREL-Sienna/PowerSimulationsDecomposition.jl/README.md

 ## License

 PowerSimulationsDecomposition.jl is released under a BSD [license](https://github.com/NREL/PowerSimulationsDecomposition/blob/master/LICENSE).
-PowerSimulationsDecomposition.jl has been developed as part of the GDO Inter-Regional Transmission Coordination Project at the U.S. Department of Energy's National Renewable Energy Laboratory ([NREL](https://www.nrel.gov/))
+PowerSimulationsDecomposition.jl has been developed as part of the Interregional Transmission Operational Coordination (IRTOC) under GDO 20 at the U.S. Department of Energy's National Renewable Energy Laboratory ([NREL](https://www.nrel.gov/))